Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Introduction

 \subsection{Our Results}

+We introduce the algorithmic study of search problems with probabilistic permanent faulty advice.
+The results all assume the underlying graph is a tree.
+Our results can be grouped along two axes.
+One is the complexity measure, which can refer to either {\em move} or {\em query}.
+The other is the convergence guarantee, which can refer to either {\em expectation} or {\em high probability}.
+We choose to split the results first according to the complexity measure.
+This is because, to a large extent, the query algorithms rely on good walking algorithms.
+The paper thus begins with the study of walking algorithms.
+Within this setting, we start with the average case, i.e., fast convergence in expectation.

+We note however that a lower bound in the query model translates to one in the walk model.
+In fact, all our lower bounds are stated for queries.

-Consider the noisy advice model on trees with maximum degree $\Delta$ and depth $\diam$.
-Roughly speaking, we show that $1/\sqrt{\Delta}$ is the threshold for the noise parameter $q$, in order to obtain efficient search.
-More precisely, we first establish (in Section \ref{sec:lb} and Appendix \ref{sec:lowers}) the following lower bounds.
+\paragraph{Results in the walk model.} Consider the noisy advice model on trees with maximum degree $\Delta$.
+Roughly speaking, we show that $1/\sqrt{\Delta}$ is the threshold for the noise parameter $q$, in order to obtain search algorithms with low expected complexities.
+Essentially, above the threshold, there exists trees (specifically, complete $\Delta$-ary trees) such that for any algorithm, the expected number of moves required to find the treasure is exponential $d$, the depth of the treasure.
+Conversely, below the threshold there exists an algorithm whose expected move complexity is almost linear, that is, $\bigO(d\sqrt{\Delta})$.